Jakhongir0103/datastory/index.md

 Putting it all together we can say that the best range for the duration of a video is between 16 min and 2.7 hours, however longer videos are usually meant for live videos from conferences.
 The main takeaway here is that we certainly want to avoid having really short videos in order to provide meaningful content to viewers and also avoid having really long videos so that we avoid boring them!

-# What should be the upload frequency?
+# How frequently should you upload?
 As these tech channels jostle for attention in a crowded online space, specially in this field of tech reviews , one critical question arises: does the frequency of video uploads significantly influence their growth?
 And do they have to be very regular in terms of frequency to grow?

 As regularity depends highly on the status of YouTubers, whether it's their full time activity, and how wide is their community, we decided to split the YouTubers into 8 categories, each of them representing a certain range where they lie: